HamsArt/Hams-Abdulwahed/README.md

 # hamsabdulwahed.github.io
-A website of my portfolio
+A website for my portfolio